 Let's us look at the following example:

-With MC FLO you have several options to bypass the array function and to map a robust derivation of the geometric Brownian motion series with simple steps in Excel, at least as an approximation.
+With MC FLO you have several options to bypass the array function and still map a robust derivation of the geometric Brownian motion series with few simple steps in Excel, at least as an approximation.

-The first strategy is to enter a separate time series formula for each plan date, which we did in lines E24: I24 (alternative 1).
+The first strategy is to enter a separate time series formula for each time period, which we did in lines E24: I24 (alternative 1).
 As a special feature we have used the previous cell as the start value and set the flag to "1" for the parameter "UseBefore".
 This ensures that the calculated value of the predecessor (eg line E24) is used as the start value for the next period (cell F24).
 What sounds obvious at first sight, however, requires clarification.
 The formulas given in cells E24: I24 change with each iteration.
-For example, if you want to perform a simulation with 5,000 iterations, in our case this means that the formula entered in cell E24 can take a value between 8 and 1,250 monetary units, which we have illustrated with the preview function below in cell H20.
+For example, if you want to perform a simulation with 5,000 iterations, in our case this means that the formula entered in cell E24 can take a value between 8 and 1,250 monetary units, reflecting the volatility within 5'000 time periods (see cell H20).

 The logic is very simple: A simulation with 5,000 iterations of a time series variable is comparable to the determination of a time series over 5,000 periods!
 In five consecutive periods, however, such a large deviation cannot be expected with the parameters defined.
 If you want to explicitly work with time series in this case, there are two ways out: the first is to adjust the formula for each variable (for example, by massively reducing the drift parameter).
 Thus, you can model a more realistic path of the price development over the five periods even with several thousand iterations.
 How do we come up with the new parameters?
 In cell E20 we have shown the result of the time series with the output parameters of the geometric Brownian motion series over the five periods after 5,000 iterations.
 The values vary between 92 and 107 price units.